inrupt/solid-common-vocab-js/README.md

   .addComment('Full description of my Person class...','en')
 ```

-We can use this vocab term in various ways:
+We can use this Vocab Term in various ways:
 ```javascript
 // To access the term's full IRI value: const personIri = person.value